Foundation Board of Directors

 Eric Wangler ’88

-Mr. Wangler is the North American President and Global Managing Director at Workflow for BigHand Inc, a global software development company specializing in efficiency solutions for law firms.
+Mr. Wangler is the President - Global Legal Market at BigHand Inc, a global software development company specializing in efficiency solutions for law firms.
 He has over 25 years of experience building highly successful organizations, combining strong organic growth execution, with accretive M&A strategy and delivery.
 Prior to joining BigHand, Wangler held several leadership positions at Ricoh/IKON including leading their US legal vertical organization.

 Wangler earned his Bachelor of Science degree in Business Administration at Slippery Rock University in 1988.
 Previously, he served on the board of the Western Pennsylvania Arthritis Foundation.
 Wangler helped establish the Paul Kuszaj Memorial Scholarship at Slippery Rock University.
 He serves on the Human Resources Committee, and he and his wife, Tracy ’88, are recognized at the Amethyst level of the Lifetime Giving Society.